M-Rodani1/basegasfeesML/BACKEND_PRESENTATION.md

     return decorator
 ```

 My solution: Two-tier data system.
 For real-time current gas, we use live RPC with aggressive caching - only fetching every 30 seconds.
-For historical patterns, I analyzed data offline and created a pattern-based system that shows typical cheapest/expensive hours without hammering the API.
+For historical patterns, I analysed data offline and created a pattern-based system that shows typical cheapest/expensive hours without hammering the API.

 This way, the dashboard ALWAYS works, even if we're rate-limited.